ansht3/Ansht3/README.md

 # Hi there! 👋

-## I'm a software engineer, data analyst, and researcher 💫
+## I'm a software engineer, analyst, and researcher 💫

 - 👀 I'm interested in autonomus systems, application development, and business analytics